R O S E T T A S T O N E R E P L I C A S for sale

 The Napoleonic Egyptian Campaign started in 1798.
 In 1799, as French soldiers were preparing to build the foundation for Fort Julian (later known as Fort Rashid) on the West Bank of the Nile, the soldiers found the Rosetta Stone (see photo above).
 That village, called Rashid, was translated as “Rosetta;” hence the name.

 The Greek text was quickly translated and the last line of the Greek text impacted everyone who read it: "This decree shall be inscribed on a stela of hard stone in sacred (hieroglyph) and native (demotic script) and Greek characters...."
-This meant that a parallel version of the same text was presented in all three languages!
+This meant that a parallel version of the same text was presented in all three inscriptions!
 The Stone was deemed to be priceless!
 Everyone quickly recognized that the Rosetta Stone could very well unlock the secrets to ancient Egypt.

 The ability to read hieroglyphs had been lost for almost two centuries, but now they had hope of understanding this ancient language.